Midterm Chats

 - Midterm Chats are not available for asynchronous online courses.

-- Instructors must commit a regularly-scheduled 50- or 75-minute class session for the meeting with students.
+- Instructors must commit to a regularly scheduled 50- or 75-minute class session for the meeting with students.

 Chats are scheduled on a first come, first served basis.